 In the United States, the Constitution lays out a “plurality” election system coupled with “single member” districts.
 This system is also known as the “winner take all” election method.
-The dominance of two political parties is a mathematical consequence of the winner-take-all system, because it requires that competing political parties be broadly popular enough to get a majority of votes in order to win.
-This system also squashes the viability of third parties that don’t have such broad appeal.
+The dominance of two political parties is a mathematical consequence of this system.
+This is because the system requires that competing political parties be broadly popular enough to get a majority of votes to win.
+This system squashes the viability of third parties that don’t have such broad appeal.

-With such narrow margins to victory, both parties cannot win elections if they were to (for example) allow the Green Party or Libertarians to debate on stage on an equal footing.
-Neither the Green Party or Libertarian platforms have enough reach to appeal to the broader population such that they can win an election, but they CAN get just enough votes to cause the closest ideological competitor to lose (Green votes help ensure a Republican victory...for example).
+With such narrow margins for victory, both parties cannot win elections if they were to (for example) allow the Green Party or Libertarians to debate on stage on an equal footing.
+Neither the Green Party nor Libertarian platforms have enough reach to appeal to the broader population such that they can win an election, but they CAN get just enough votes to cause the closest ideological competitor to lose (Green votes help ensure a Republican victory...for example).

 One cannot play a game of chess by moving the pieces any direction one wants; one has to play within the confines of the rules, whether we like the rules or not.
 All we can do is work within the confines of the system that we have to move the country in the direction we want.

-About the Lianeon Project |
+About The Lianeon Project |

-Click below to subscribe for free!
+Join the discussion by subscribing for free.
 Or click here for more info!